Fishing For Catfish In Arkansas

-All about fishing for flathead, blue and channel catfish in Arkansas.
+Guide to fishing for flathead, blue and channel catfish in AR.

 Rivers tend to produce monster catfish more often than lakes and impoundments.
 Yet the lakes and impoundments tend to yield better quantities.
 Some of the lakes with good populations of quality catfish include Beaver Lake, Blue Mountain Lake, Bull Shoals Lake, DeGray Lake, Greers Ferry Lake, Lake Chicot, Lake Conway, Lake Dardanelle, Lake Greeson, Lake Hamilton, Lake Jack Lee, Lake Maumelle, Lake Millwood, Lake Ouachita, Nimrod Lake, Norfork Lake and White Oak Lake.